AMilkov/B-PoC/README.md

 mysql -S /var/lib/mammothdb/mdb-qe.sock
 ```

-The SSH credentials for the cluster will be shared via email
+The SSH credentials for the cluster and the database credentials will be shared via email

 ---